Game Theory and the Self-Interested Nash Equilibrium against the Altruistic Berge Equilibrium in the Framework of the Ethical Perspective

 Abstract

-Two fundamental concepts in game theory and ethics relate to altruistic (sacrificing) behaviors or preferences or behaviors based on self-interest.
-However, within the framework of the ethical approach, utilitarian preferences are known as the egoistic or individual rationality approach, and altruistic behavior is known as the other-oriented or group rationality approach.
-The concepts of self-interest and altruism are at the center of a variety of philosophical and social debates, and their roots go back to the sophists and philosophers of ancient Greece, who considered the "self" to be the center of ethical issues.
+There are two very important concepts related to game theory and ethics, which are related to altruistic (altruistic) behaviors or preferences or behaviors based on personal interest.
+However, in the framework of the ethical approach, self-interested preferences are known as the approach of egoism or individual rationality, and altruistic behavior is known as the approach of others or group rationality.
+The concepts of self-interest and altruism are at the center of all kinds of philosophical and social discussions, and their roots go back to the sophists and philosophers of ancient Greece, who considered "self" to be the center of moral issues.

-Method: One of the important concepts in game theory when modeling socio-economic behavior and human interactions is the concept of Nash equilibrium, which was founded by John Nash (1950 and 1951).
-This equilibrium is considered a solution concept in a non-cooperative game and in the economic literature this concept corresponds to the self-interest perspective which corresponds to the selfish approach or moral utilitarianism based on Adam Smith's view about the self-interest approach.
+One of the important concepts in game theory when modeling socio-economic behavior and human interactions is the concept of Nash equilibrium, which was founded by John Nash (1950,1951).
+This equilibrium is considered a solution concept in a non-cooperative game, and in the economic literature, this concept corresponds to the perspective of self-interest.

-While the Nash equilibrium is based on egoism or individualism i.e. each player aims to maximize his payoff, the Berg equilibrium is based on altruism i.e. each player aims to maximize the payoff of all other players.
+While the Nash equilibrium is based on selfishness or individualism, that is, each player aims to maximize her efficiency, Berge equilibrium is based on altruism, so that the goal of each player is to maximize the benefit of all other players.

-where k represents the maximum value of the curve and φ is the logistic growth rate and the slope of the curve.
-Also, in this equation, when θ>0, the function is uniform, and on the other hand, the range of changes of the function is the interval [0,k].
+Based on this equation, represents the maximum value of the curve and is the logistic growth rate and slope of the curve.
+Also, in this equation, when , the function is uniform, and on the other hand, the range of changes of the function is in the [0,] interval.

-Results: Therefore, in this study, we analyzed the utilitarian and altruistic perspectives within the framework of game theory literature and the ethical approach, and we seek to answer the question of which of these two perspectives can bring greater social benefits to the entire society.
-However, examining the equilibrium in some famous games shows that the Berg equilibrium, which also confirms the golden rule in ethics, can bring higher social utility and welfare to the whole society, which is to Islamic views on the ethical approach.
-By examining the Nash equilibrium and the Berg equilibrium, it can be shown that in this two-policy game, the Nash equilibrium is where the central bank adopts a contractionary monetary policy strategy and the government adopts a contractionary fiscal policy, and hence the inflation rate is 0.0934 and economic growth is 0.0817.
-On the other hand, in the Berg equilibrium, it is where the central bank adopts a contractionary monetary policy and the government adopts an expansionary fiscal policy, and hence inflation is 0.0928 and economic growth is 0.0802.
+Therefore, in this study, we investigated the analysis of self-interested and altruistic views in the framework of game theory literature and ethical approaches.
+We are looking for an answer to the question, which of these two views can bring more social benefits for the whole society?
+However, the examination of the equilibrium in some famous games shows that the Berge equilibrium, which confirms the golden rule in ethics, can bring higher social welfare and welfare to the whole society, which is in accordance with Islamic views.
+By examining the Nash equilibrium and the Berge equilibrium, it can be shown that in this two-policy game, the Nash equilibrium is where the central bank adopts a contractionary monetary policy strategy and the government adopts a contractionary fiscal policy strategy, and therefore the inflation rate is equal to 0.0934 and economic growth is 0.0817.
+On the other hand, in the Berge equilibrium, it is where the central bank sets a contractionary monetary policy and the government sets an expansionary fiscal policy, and hence inflation is equal to 0.0928 and economic growth is equal to 0.0802.

-type of balance is known as group rationality or others.
-In Islamic perspectives, great emphasis has been placed on altruistic, altruistic, and altruistic behaviors.
-Therefore, in this study, we examined the concept of Nash equilibrium and Berg equilibrium in some important and applied games in the humanities that have important applications in economics, political science, etc. The results of this research show that in many of these important and famous games, altruistic equilibrium and the pursuit of the golden rule and mutual support between players have positive effects on the welfare of society compared to Nash equilibrium.
-On the other hand, in this study, within the framework of the logistic function, the game between two monetary and fiscal policymakers was examined from an empirical perspective, and the results show that in Berg equilibrium, that is, in an altruistic game between two policymakers, the level of inflation is stabilized at a lower level than in Nash equilibrium.
+In recent centuries, the principle of personal benefit, which is derived from Adam Smith's point of view, has been proposed as a moral and rational principle in individual and collective decision-making.
+Nash equilibrium is also proposed by John Nash following the same point of view, in which each player tries to achieve the best outcome against his opponent based on his personal interest and utility.
+It is also referred to as the point of view of individual rationality or egoism in ethics.
+However, studies have shown that pursuing personal benefit does not lead to the achievement of the highest utility and outcome, and hence Berge introduces an equilibrium known as altruistic equilibrium, which is opposed to Nash equilibrium.
+Also, from a moral point of view, this type of balance is also known as group rationality or otherism.
+In Islamic viewpoints, there is a lot of emphasis on altruistic, selfless, and altruistic behaviors.
+Therefore, in this study, we investigated the concept of Nash equilibrium and Berge equilibrium in some important and practical games in human sciences, which have important applications in economics, political science, etc. The results of this research show that in many of these important and famous games, altruistic equilibrium following the golden rule and mutual support between players have positive effects on the welfare of society compared to Nash equilibrium.
+On the other hand, in this study, within the framework of the logistic function, the game between the two monetary and financial policymakers was examined from an empirical aspect, and its results show that in Berge equilibrium, i.e., in the altruistic game between the two policymakers, the level of inflation relative to the Nash equilibrium is stabilized in a lower state.

-Keywords: Game theory, Ethics, Nash equilibrium, Berg equilibrium, Utility
+Key words: Game theory, Ethics, Nash equilibrium, Berge equilibrium, Utility

-Acknowledgements: In this section, I would like to express my gratitude to the efforts of the executive team and also the esteemed referees of the Iranian Quarterly Journal of Economic Research with an Islamic Approach.
+In this section, I would like to express my gratitude for the efforts of the executive team and the respected referees of the Journal of Economic Essays: An Islamic Approach.

 Keywords